Dictionary of Revolutionary Marxism

 NEUE ZEIT [New Times]

-Die Neue Zeit was the theoretical journal of the Social-Democratic of Germany (SPD) during the period of the Second International.
+Die Neue Zeit was the theoretical journal of the Social-Democratic Party of Germany (SPD) during the period of the Second International.

 “Theoretical journal of of German Social-Democracy, published in Stuttgart from 1883 to 1923.
 Prior to October 1917 was edited by Karl Kautsky, then Heinrich Cunow.
 In 1885-95, articles by Marx and Engels appeared in its columns.
 Engels frequently made suggestions to the editors of Die Neue Zeit, and severely criticized them for departing from Marxism.
 The journal also published articles by Franz Mehring, Paul Lafargue, G. V. Plekhanov, and other leading figures of the international working-class movement.
 In the late 1890s, after the death of Engels the journal made a practice of publishing articles by revisionists.
 During the First World War (1914-18) it adopted a centrist position in support of the social-chauvinists.” —Note 13 to Lenin, Selected Works, vol. I, (Moscow: 1967).